-"The three images to me which really say Judy Blame," he states of the zines defining photos, "are Scarlett Napoleon Boredello wearing the first major piece of jewelry I made, the black beads.
-My other favorite is the i-D cover of Grace Bol, which illustrates perfectly how I mix things up.
-Lastly is the picture of me tarred and feathered — a real fashion victim!"
+"The three images to me which really say Judy Blame," he states, of the zines defining photos, "are Scarlett Napoleon Boredello wearing the first major piece of jewellery I made, the black beads.
+My other favourite is the i-D cover of Grace Bol, which illustrates perfectly how I mix things up.
+Lastly is the picture of me tarred and feathered - a real fashion victim!"

 Text Felix Petty

 Images courtesy Judy Blame